Looking for public transit-related resources? You’ll find them below. We will post links to City of Guelph reports, blogs with

 If there’s ever a Guelph Transit bus in a Cars movie, the mantra will be, “I am slow”.
-Our buses travel slowly, stop too often, get caught in traffic, run winding routes and don’t come often enough.
+Our buses travel slowly, stop too often, get caught in traffic, run loop-based routes, and don’t come often enough.
 All of this adds up to slow travel times and unattractive transit.
 Not too many people choose the slow alternative.

 Wait times matter when considering transit speed.
 For short trips, people riding transit might spend more time waiting and transferring than they spend on the bus.
 It doesn’t matter how fast the vehicle travels, if it doesn’t come often, riders are stuck with long travel times.

 If Guelph is to dramatically increase transit ridership, we will have to provide high-quality, on-street transit service on many important corridors.
-High-quality transit service is fast, frequent and reliable.
-That means fewer routes, running more often.
+High-quality transit service is fast, frequent, and reliable.
+That means fewer routes, running more often – usually 15 minutes or better.
 It means routes that run in straight lines on major corridors.
-It means fewer stops and more chances for transit to by-pass traffic jams.
+It means fewer stops and more chances for transit to bypass traffic jams.

 The Route Review, the new proposal to improve and expand Guelph Transit’s routes, only provides some of these things.
-It will improve frequency on some routes, straighten other routes and provide new limited stop rush hour services.
+It will improve frequency on some routes, straighten other routes and provide new limited-stop rush-hour service on 1 route.
 This is all good.
 The big problem, however, is that there are currently no big plans to massively increase speed for most routes.
 Stop spacing, as far as we know, will stay the same.
-There is currently big plans to make reliable transit corridors, but that is contingent on the Transportation Master Plan and the future Transit Master Plan.
+There are currently big plans to make high-priority transit corridors, but that is contingent on the Transportation Master Plan and the future Transit Master Plan being approved.
 So many riders will have shorter waits and better routes, but most of those routes will be the same slow, unreliable service currently offered.
 Slow and unreliable transit simply won’t attract many new riders.